Apple trees will tolerate a wide range of different soil textures, depth, acidity, and structure, as long as they are well draining and fertile.

 Test Your Soil with a pH Meter

 To test your soil with a pH meter, find a damp spot around the planting location of your future apple tree.
 Plunge the rod of the pH meter into the damp soil and wait about 60 seconds.
-The needle will jump to the approximate pH reading for your soil.
+The needle or digital display will jump to the approximate pH reading for your soil.
 If your soil is too dry, you will not get an accurate reading.

 Test Your Soil with Paper pH Strips

 Another method to test the soil pH is with paper test strips.
 Mix a small amount of soil with an equal amount of distilled water.
-Dip the test strip into the water and soil mixture and wait for the colour to change.
+Dip the pH test strips into the water and soil mixture and wait for the colour to change.
 Compare the colour to the colour chart that comes with the strips to determine the PH level.

 Raise Or Lower Soil pH